Interprofessional Primary Care Team (IPCT)

 - Increasing attachment to these services.

-The DET OHT is undertaking this program in collaboration with four of its Team Members, representing a diverse mix of partnering primary care organizations (PCOs) including Community Health Centres, Academic Family Health Teams (AFHT), and Family Health Teams (FHT):
+The DET OHT is undertaking this project in collaboration with four of its Team Members, representing a diverse mix of partnering primary care organizations (PCOs) including Community Health Centres, Academic Family Health Teams (AFHT), and Family Health Teams (FHT):

 These PCOs will collaborate closely with referring community partners in the Downtown East Toronto, specifically Black- and Indigenous-focused organizations, to identify clients.